CodexThe Proposition

 The framework is not the map.
 It is the commitment to follow the map, to redraw it when the territory changes, and to hand it to anyone willing to learn.
 It is not a set of conclusions.
 It is a set of disciplines that generate conclusions, test them, and revise them.

-This distinction matters because it is what makes the Codex universal.
+This is the distinction that lets the Codex cross differences of belief, culture, and kind of mind.
 Conclusions are culturally specific.
 Disciplines are not.
 A person trained in honest inquiry, calibrated confidence, and cooperative engagement can hold any number of specific beliefs and still share the same foundation as a person who holds entirely different beliefs.
 The framework is the layer beneath the disagreements, the shared commitment to how we disagree.

 What the Codex Is and Is Not